cslfiu/Android-Security-Updates/README.md

 # Contact

-Please send an email to andsec87 (at) gmail (dot) com if you have any questions.
+Please send an email to aacar001 (at) fiu (dot) edu if you have any questions.